 First here is a very important article, again on true horsepower..please read this to understand true horsepower better. www.kevinsbrady.net/motors.pdf

 Here is a quick explanation of SCFM.

-About the 6th paragraph on the following link tells you more about scfm being calculated,and that it means total different calculations depending on the certain conditions,temps etcetera in the area the compressor is operating from. personalpages.tds.net/~thompson_wp/misc/cfm%20mystery.htm
+About the 6th paragraph on the following link tells you more about SCFM being calculated, and that it means totally different calculations depending on the certain conditions, temps etcetera in the area the compressor is operating from. personalpages.tds.net/~thompson_wp/misc/cfm%20mystery.htm

-Basically you can search the net and come up with many many descriptions of how scfm came about or figures out.
-CFM can be figured a lot closer to true regardless of altitude, temperature, ambient temperature, humidity etc .
-SCFM is closer to just simply conning the purchaser to believing they have something they don’t.
+Basically, you can search the net and come up with many many descriptions of how SCFM came about or figures out.
+CFM can be figured a lot closer to true regardless of altitude, temperature, ambient temperature, humidity etc. SCFM is closer to just simply conning the purchaser to believe they have something they don’t.

 The motor you have is rated at 3.1 horsepower and will literally burn that pump up after a little use.